mharen/mharen.github.io/_posts/2007/2007-07-04-new-bit-random-letters.md

 Best regards,

 Michael Haren

-mharen@gmail.com (but you already knew that, didn’t you?)</blockquote>
+mharen@gmail.com (but you already knew that, didn’t you?)